jchy/stripe_payment_APIs/README.md

        }
 ```

-9. To create an intent go to postman or any other similar tool and make a POST request at the follwoing API
+9. To create an intent go to postman or any other similar tool and use the follwoing Method and API
 ```js
   • Method : POST
   • API : http://localhost:5000/api/v1/create_intent